howtographql/howtographql/content/frontend/react-apollo/10-summary.md

 correctAnswer: 1
 ---

 In this tutorial, you learned how to build a fully-feature Hackernews clone with React and [Apollo Client](https://www.apollographql.com/docs/react/).
 You implemented several features, such as displaying a list of links, signup and authentication, creating new links, voting on links, pagination as well as realtime updates with GraphQL subscriptions.
+For a longer tutorial that covers more advanced features of Apollo Client, check out the [GraphQL Guide](https://graphql.guide/)

 To learn how to build the backend that you used for this tutorial, check out the [Node.JS tutorial](https://www.howtographql.com/graphql-js/0-introduction/).